 In today’s day and age there is simply no excuse for any DC charging product that uses “dip-switch” type programming.
 By dip-switch I mean programming that utilizes a typical three setting; AGM, FLOODED or GEL setting.
 DC charging products like this, in today’s day and age, are simply antiquated tube TV era products.
 They really have no place being sold in this century other than to pick your pocket.
 Please do your best to avoid “dip-switch” set battery chargers, solar charge controllers and external voltage regulators that do not allow you to have full-control over your charge settings.

-There are no commercially available external regulators that allows you the same level of programming & control that a Balmar does.
+There are no commercially available external regulators, at this price point, that allow you the same level of programming & control that a Balmar does.

 The majority of the programming features above are non-existent on other external regulators.